D2-mods/The-Workshop-Kitpack/README.md

 - The divine casting kits have full support for custom spheres.
 Must be installed before the cleric revisions.
 - All kits need to be before anything that touches the proficiency or HLA screens (or buttons might not work).

-NOTE: This was asked about, so I'll mention that ToF Evasion can be installed before or after this mod.
+NOTE: Evasion can be installed before or after this mod.
 Kits that gain Evasion will gain it whether installed before or after.
 Spells/abilities that allow an Evasion check will only do so if Evasion is already in the game.
 If you want to install Evasion before this mod, consider using the IWDification version instead.

+Kit Updater: **This is REQUIRED for full compat with ToF.** Rebuilds all feats/HLA lists (which will probably be broken without it).
+Also minor fixes for Medic kit.
+More on feats/HLAs below.

 --